 The Brain Board assembly controls all aspects of the Bloodhound system.
-It sends power and communicates to the HRM module, communicates to the WITS interfaces and geolograph inputs, controls the analog and relay outputs, communicates and controls the Ethernet module, communicates and controls the 3G modem, switches the alarm, controls the chromatograph, monitors the vacuums, sample flow rate, watches for buttons to be pressed, and dozens of other functions.
+It sends power and communicates to the HRM module, communicates to the WITS interfaces and Geolograph inputs, controls the analog and relay output, communicates, and controls the Ethernet module, communicates, and controls the cellular wireless modem, switches the alarm, controls the chromatograph, monitors the vacuums, sample flow rate, watches for buttons to be pressed, and dozens of other functions.
 Truly the heart of the system, it is easily replaced as an assembly, and by design is robust and rugged.